nathanchance/tuxmake/README.md

 - Build-time validation (coccinelle, sparse checker, etc)

-Each of those items requires specific configuration, and supporting all combinations becomes difficult.
+Each of those items requires specific configuration, and supporting all combinations is difficult.
 TuxMake seeks to simplify Linux kernel building by providing a consistent command line interface to each of those combinations listed above.
 E.g. the following command builds an arm64 kernel with gcc-9:

 ```sh